pagkly/Zed/Investopedia3/Standard Deduction.md

 Standard Deduction
 ## What Is the Standard Deduction?

 The standard deduction is the portion of income not subject to tax that can be used to reduce your tax bill.
-The IRS allows you to take the standard deduction if you do not [itemize your deductions](https://www.investopedia.com/terms/i/itemizeddeduction.asp) using [Schedule A of Form 1040](https://www.irs.gov/forms-pubs/about-schedule-a-form-1040) to calculate [taxable income](https://www.investopedia.com/terms/t/taxableincome.asp).
-The amount of your standard deduction is based on your filing status, age, and whether you are disabled or claimed as a [dependent](https://www.investopedia.com/terms/d/dependent.asp) on someone else’s tax return.1
+The IRS allows you to take the standard deduction if you do not [[itemize your deductions]](https://www.investopedia.com/terms/i/itemizeddeduction.asp) using [[Schedule A of Form 1040]](https://www.irs.gov/forms-pubs/about-schedule-a-form-1040) to calculate [[taxable income]](https://www.investopedia.com/terms/t/taxableincome.asp).
+The amount of your standard deduction is based on your filing status, age, and whether you are disabled or claimed as a [[dependent]](https://www.investopedia.com/terms/d/dependent.asp) on someone else’s tax return.1

 ### Key Takeaways